-- A grant is funding that you do not need to pay back.
-If you withdraw from school, some or all of the grant funding you receive will convert to a loan. - A loan is funding you must pay back. - You can apply for student aid if you are a full-time or a part-time student. - In addition to helping with the costs of tuition, student aid can be used for living expenses like rent, food transportation and child care. - Additional financial assistance is available to support the unique circumstances of Indigenous students, students with disabilities and adult learners.
-Check out our website for more information. - If you have challenges repaying your loan, depending on your income, you may be able to defer or reduce your payments by accessing the Repayment Assistance Program. - Loans are interest-free while in school and you don't have to start repaying them until six months after you complete your studies.
+- A grant is assistance that you do not need to pay back.
+If you withdraw from school, some or all of the grant funding you receive will convert to a loan. - A loan is funding you must pay back. - You can apply for student aid if you are a full-time or a part-time student. - In addition to helping with the costs of tuition, student aid can be used for living expenses like rent, food, transportation and child care. - Additional financial assistance is available to support the unique circumstances of Indigenous students and students with disabilities. - If you have challenges repaying your loan, depending on your income, you may be able to defer or reduce your payments by accessing the Repayment Assistance Program. - Saskatchewan Student Loans are interest-free while in school.
+You don't have to start repaying your loans until six months after completing your studies.